geeknik/my-awesome-stars/topics.md

 ## others

+- [orionw/promptriever](https://github.com/orionw/promptriever) - The first dense retrieval model that can be prompted like an LM
+- [Twist333d/omni-claude](https://github.com/Twist333d/omni-claude) - 🌟 OmniClaude is an implementation of a RAG system to give LLMs up-to-date knowledge
 - [arphanetx/Monocle](https://github.com/arphanetx/Monocle) - Tooling backed by an LLM for performing natural language searches against compiled target binaries.
 Search for encryption code, password strings, vulnerabilities, etc.
 - [tenable/hidden-services-revealer](https://github.com/tenable/hidden-services-revealer) -
 - [saw-your-packet/CloudShovel](https://github.com/saw-your-packet/CloudShovel) - A tool for scanning public or private AMIs for sensitive files and secrets.
 The tool follows the research made on AWS CloudQuarry where we scanned 20k+ public AMIs.